GlotPress/GlotPress/readme.txt

 == Changelog ==

 This project adheres to [Semantic Versioning](https://semver.org/).
-All notable changes to this project will be documented in the [CHANGELOG.md file on GitHub](https://github.com/GlotPress/GlotPress/blob/develop/CHANGELOG.md).
+All notable changes to this project are documented in the [releases on GitHub](https://github.com/GlotPress/GlotPress/releases).